-ART 115 Art and Technology (4 cr.)
+ART 115 Art and Technology (3 cr.)

-This course provides an overview of art history from Paleolithic times until the modern day.
-It traces the technological advances of society and art and considers the interplay between art and technology.
-Classical art materials and methods are examined, and students explore how art has historically impacted society.
-This course has a worldwide scope and is not limited to just European and Western traditions.
+This course provides an overview of art history from Paleolithic times through the modern day.
+The course examines classical art materials and methods and traces the technological advances of society and art.
+It considers the interplay between art and technology and how they have historically impacted society.